 Would you like for RCHD to attend your outreach event as an exhibitor?
 Would you like to request a speaker for an upcoming meeting?
 If so, click on this link, and we will contact you.

-Beginning August 2nd, the Richmond City Health District will offer an evening STI clinic the first Tuesday of each month.
+The Richmond City Health District offers an evening STI clinic every Tuesday.
 Clinic registration will be from 5:00 p.m. to 6:30 p.m., or until clinic capacity is reached.
 The evening hours will hopefully help make it more convenient for members of the public to get tested and to know their STI status.

-The Richmond City Health District First Tuesday STI Clinic details:
+The Richmond City Health District Tuesday STI Clinic details: